anush91/The-Computer-Vision-Workshop/Chapter09/Section01/README.md

 And the resultant calibration matrix is calculated as in this [calibration.yml](chessboard/calibration.yml).

-[Activity09.02.py](../Activity09.02/Activity09.02.py) provides a code snippet for calibration using an asymmetrical circle pattern.
+[Activity09.02.py](../Activity09.02/Activity09.02.py) provides a code snippet for pinhole camera calibration using an asymmetrical circle pattern.

 Similar to [Activity09.01.py](../Activity09.01/Activity09.01.py), calibration can also be done using circle grids.
 10 experimental images clearly demonstrate the performance to find the circle centers.